 How Much Experience Does a Mentor need?

-I am interested in Mentoring a New Professional.
-What should I Do Next?
+I am interested in Mentoring an Active NP what should I Do Next?

-If you have more questions about the Mentorship Programme, feel free to contact Laura Millar at the same email address.
+If you have more questions about the Mentoring Programme, feel free to contact the Coordinator for the Mentoring Programme at Mentors@ica.org.